taiyyoson/taiyyoson/README.md

 #### 🌟 Projects & Language Preferences 🌟

+### 👾
+I prefer coding in Java, C, and Python, in that order.
+I view other languages as extensions of these three--I am also the most adept in these--so will not include them.

+### 🗓️
+I am currently working on my Sudoku game, and I have HUUUUGGGEE plans for this summer.
+I have an internship set but will try to

+### 🌱
+I’m currently learning making neural networks without the help of ML libraries like TensorFlow.
+I am learning to construct my own deep learning and generative AI models, in particular.

 #### 📫How to Reach Me 📫

 I am available via email @ tpwilliamson.dons.usfca.edu, or LinkedIn.
-I should pop up with a "Taiyo Williamson" search.
-I will not be giving you my phone number, for obvious reasons.
+I should pop up with a quick "Taiyo Williamson" search.
+I will not be giving you my phone number for obvious reasons.

 <!--
 **taiyyoson/taiyyoson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.